Solidarity, social justice and equity

 Chair

-Solidarity, social justice and community equity
+Solidarity, social justice and equity

-Accessibility and inclusiveness
+Accessibility and inclusivity

 Environmental responsibility

 Our Board of Directors is made up of professionals deeply involved in their community.
-Our directors work hand-in-hand with our dedicated team of employees and in close collaboration with our partner organizations to make our shared vision a reality and to put in place sustainable solutions that will ensure the accessibility and sustainability of community services.
+Our directors work hand-in-hand with our dedicated team of employees and in close collaboration with our partner organizations to make our shared vision a reality and to put in place sustainable solutions that will ensure the accessibility and sustainability of local community services.

 Ishelle Macz